Registration now open!

 RE-ORG Phase 2: Collaboration and Innovations

 Moderator: Irene Karsten, Canadian Conservation Institute

-Panelists: Brigette Campeau and Mylène Laurendeau, Les Sœurs de la Charité de Montréal «Sœurs Grises»; Simon Lambert, Canadian Conservation Institute; Anita Price, Association of Nova Scotia Museums; Mike Steinhauer, Department of Canadian Heritage
+Panelists: Brigitte Campeau and Mylène Laurendeau, Les Sœurs de la Charité de Montréal «Sœurs Grises»; Simon Lambert, Canadian Conservation Institute; Anita Price, Association of Nova Scotia Museums; Mike Steinhauer, Department of Canadian Heritage

 Join panelists as they outline the next phase of the successful RE-ORG Canada project — a storage reorganization training initiative organized by the Canadian Conservation Institute (CCI) in collaboration with the Museums Assistance Program (MAP).
 Concluded in 2019, the successes and lessons learned during Phase 1 of the five-year initiative will be shared with attendees.
 The panel will then focus on the collaborative and innovative structure of Phase 2 as it pertains to the funding model and the delivery of the program through the provincial and territorial museums associations and regional host institutions.
 Come to learn how you and your institution can participate and benefit from RE-ORG Phase 2!